leolee9086/headingIndex/README_en_US.md

 The numbering only considers the title.

 The plugin folder comes with four setting examples.
 You can try to refer to them and modify your own preferred styles.

+### write index

+use 'write index' in edtiortitleicon menu you can write index to those heading blocks in document
+### 忽略文档

+document with attribute custom-index-scheme:null  will be ignored

+## long blocks

+Long document blocks (over 1024 documents) will not generate numbering automatically and need to be manually generated in the editor menu.